-Color blindness is a condition in which the person has difficulty distinguishing between certain colors, or has trouble identifying the difference between two similar colors.
+Color blindness is a condition.
+A person with it has trouble distinguishing certain colors or similar ones.
 Color blindness is a genetic disorder that affects millions of people, including many athletes.
 In this article we look at how being color blind can impact sports performance.

 Color blindness And Athletes